CurveDocs/curve-docs/docs/integration/metaregistry.md

 <h1>Curve Meta Registry</h1>

-The `Curve Meta Registry` is a powerful tool designed for integrators.

-For complete and detailed documentation on the MetaRegistry contract, please see [here](../registry/overview.md).
+For complete and detailed documentation on the MetaRegistry contract, please see [here :material-arrow-up-right:](../registry/overview.md) .

 !!!warning "Requirements"
     The MetaRegistry requires that all Factory contracts, which deploy pools and gauges, are added to the Meta Registry.
 Without this, the MetaRegistry cannot retrieve specific information.
 To see which handlers and registries are added, see [Handlers and Registries](#handlers-and-registries).

 ---

 ## **Handlers and Registries**